Tom1358/Become-a-Bell-Ringer-Website/README.md

 <!-- VIEW THE LIVE PROJECT HERE-->

 Bell ringing, and campanology, is a hobby that is struggling with dwindling numbers, and yet offers an experience that is surprisingly welcoming and accommodating to a range of people, particularly those who may not fit in with typical sporting or other physically demanding activities.
-The activity would benefit from a central website that would offer a basic introduction to the hobby, some key information about it historically and the benefits of regular ringing, and a contact form that gives information about the individual’s local ‘Change Ringing Association.’
+The activity would benefit from a central website that would offer a basic introduction to the hobby, some key information about it historically, and a contact form that could provide information about opportunities in an individual's area.

 ## UX